sweet-delights/hybrid-platforms-conductor/docs/plugins_create.md

 ```bash
 bundle install
 ```
-In case the plugin is referenced using a local path, then there is no need to re-issue `bundle install` when the plugin files change (good to develop locally your plugin).
+In case the plugin is referenced using a local path, there is no need to re-issue `bundle install` when the plugin files change (good to develop locally your plugin).

 ### 3. Your plugin is ready to use